jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/pseudo-selectors/readme.md

 ## Continue working on your portfolio page

+Try using a pseudo class or pseudo element to style the first letter or build a fancy navigation menu that behaves like radio buttons.

 If you're certain you don't have more you'd like to add to it, let your instructor know!

 ## (For those letting the instructor know)